cpplain/launch-school-core-curriculum/rb101/lesson_5/lesson-5-notes.md

   - what is the side-effect of the action (e.g., output or mutation)?
   - what is the return value of the action?
   - is the return value used?
-- The information gained from these question set in tabular format.
+- The information gained from these question can be set in tabular format.

 ```ruby
 [[1, 2], [3, 4]].each { |arr| puts arr.first }